vineethsai/CSE-160-final-project/README.md

 ii.
 Florida: Age: 25 at 3.30%, Race: White at 55.04%, Sex: Male at 75.31%

-b.
-Between California and Georgia:
+2. Between California and Georgia:

 i.
 California: Age: 20 at 4.31%, Race: White at 66.08%, Sex: Male at 81.21%